 Dumbledore turned to Hermione.
 “I suggest you start by focusing on a candle flame; see if you can manipulate it.
 Then move onto a fireplace, and ere long, setting a piece of paper or some other object aflame by harnessing your magic and directing it where you will.

 “It will be difficult, and there’s no way I or anyone else can teach you.
-As far as I’m aware, you are the only elemental in a hundred years.
+As far as I’m aware, you are the only Elemental in 200 years.
 Save one.”

 “Who?”
 They demanded.